Internet activism: Types

-Within online activism Sandor Vegh distinguished three principal categories: active/reactive, mobilizing and awareness raising-based.
+Within online activism Sandor Vegh distinguished three principal categories: active/reactive, organization/mobilization, and awareness/advocacy based.
+Active/reactive refers to either being proactive in efforts to bring about change or reacting to issues after they happen.
+Organization/mobilization refers to gathering people and information together for online or offline activism.
+Awareness/advocacy refers to sharing information to make others aware of an issue or advocating for issues and campaigns.
 There are other ways of classifying Internet activism, such as by the degree of reliance on the Internet versus offline mobilization.
 Thus, Internet sleuthing or hacking could be viewed as purely online forms of activism, whereas the Occupy Wall Street movement was mainly conducted offline, and only partially online.

 Development processes

 Exploring the dynamics of online activism for expressing resistance to a powerful organization, a study developed a critical mass approach to online activism.
 The results were integrated in a four-year longitudinal process model that explains how online activism started, generated societal outcomes, and changed over time.
 The model suggests that online activism helped organize collective actions and amplify the conditions for revolutionary movements to form.
 Yet, it provoked elites' reactions such as Internet filtering and surveillance, which do not only promote self-censorship and generate digital divide, but contribute to the ultimate decline of activism over time.
 The process model suggests a complex interplay among stakeholders' interests, opportunities for activism, costs, and outcomes that are neither foreseen nor entirely predictable.
 The authors challenge universal access to the Internet as a convenient and cost-free forum for practicing social activism by organizational stakeholders (customers, employees, outside parties).
 In fact, the technology enablers of social activism also enable its filtering and repression, and thus, more extreme states of information asymmetry may result in which powerful elites preserve their status and impose a greater digital divide.

 In one study, a discussion of a developmental model of political mobilization is discussed.
 By citizens joining groups and creating discussion, they are beginning their first stage of involvement.
 Progressively, it is hoped that they will begin signing petitions online and graduating to offline contact as long as the organization provides the citizen with escalating steps of involvement (Vitak et al., 2011).

 The issue of the mass media's centrality has been highly contested, with some people arguing that it promoted the voices of marginalized groups while others believe it sends forth the messages of the majority alone, leaving minority groups to have their voices robbed.